survivejs/react-book/manuscript/getting-started.md

 Later on this approach will become more powerful as project complexity grows.
 You can hide the complexity within `scripts` while keeping the interface simple.

 The potential problem with this approach is that it can tie you to a Unix environment in case you use environment specific commands.
 If so, you may want to consider using something environment agnostic, such as [gulp-webpack](https://www.npmjs.com/package/gulp-webpack).

+## Conclusion

+Getting a simple build like this isn't very complex.
+In the end you'll end up with some configuration.
+Webpack deals with the nasty details for you after that.
+We are close to unleashing the power of Webpack here as you will soon see.